richardanaya/bento/README.md

 ## data processing

+## polymorphic behavior

+Inheritance can sometimes lead to extremely tricky scenarios such as the [OOP diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), using polymorphic behavior via components can simplify the expression of these problems.

 # Why should't you use Bento?
 There are a number of scenerios where Bento might not be of value
 * Your data structure is extremely small.
 This language is probably just overkill.